Open vs Enclosed Car Transport

 Soft-sided trailers on the other hand have hard shells in the front, back and top and a soft canvas pulled tight on the sides.

 The canvas doesn’t provide as good protection to the vehicles inside the track as solid walls, but it takes less space, weighs less and as a results can be more efficient in terms of the truck’s fuel efficiency.

 Enclosed car transport is safer, but more expensive than open auto transport.

 Open car transport is the most affordable and efficient method of transporting a vehicle across the country.

-Even though the cars are exposed to the elements, auto transport companies tend to take care to deliver the vehicles to their final destination in the same condition as they were collected with the cars neatly strapped and packed in the truck so they don’t move during transit and vibrations are greatly reduced.
+Even though the cars are exposed to the elements, when auto transport companies deliver to their final destination, they’ll take care to ensure the vehicle is in same condition as when they were collected – with cars neatly strapped and packed in the truck so they don’t move during transit and vibrations are greatly reduced.

 Advantages of Open Car Transport